 A key objective of the Trustee is that, over the long-term, the Scheme should have adequate assets to meet its liabilities as they fall due.
-The Trustee therefore invests the assets of the Scheme to produce a sufficient long-term return in excess of the liabilities.
-There is also a risk that the performance of the Scheme's assets and liabilities diverges in certain financial and economic conditions in the short term.
-This risk has been considered in setting the investment strategy and is monitored by the Trustee on a regular basis.
+The Scheme is invested in assets expected to produce sufficient long-term returns, but there is a risk that returns realised over the long term will be inadequate.
+There is also a risk that the value of the Scheme's assets and the assessed value of its liabilities may diverge in certain financial and economic conditions over the short term.
+This risk has been taken into account in setting the investment strategy and is monitored by the Trustee on a regular basis.